PrincetonUniversity/advanced-command-line/01_tmux/README.md

 sessions.
 If you need a long running command, you can use `slow_process.sh` in this directory.

-Try the following series of commands to practice.
+Try the following series of commands in another terminal window.

 ```bash
 tmux new -s manualPrint